RhettLangseth/MovieDynamo/README.md

 # MovieDyanmo

-> Note: Only compatible with Python 2.7
+> Note: Compatible with Python 3 (tested on 3.6 and 3.7)

 ### Purpose